Vectrus (NYSE:VEC) Issues FY 2021 Earnings Guidance

 Vectrus (NYSE:VEC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $4.760-$5.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.020.
 The company issued revenue guidance of $1.75 billion-$1.78 billion, compared to the consensus revenue estimate of $1.73 billion.

-Vectrus (NYSE:VEC) last announced its quarterly earnings results on Tuesday, August 10th.
-The business services provider reported $1.52 EPS for the quarter, topping the Zacks’ consensus estimate of $1.14 by $0.38.
+Vectrus (NYSE:VEC) last released its quarterly earnings results on Tuesday, August 10th.
+The business services provider reported $1.52 earnings per share for the quarter, beating the consensus estimate of $1.14 by $0.38.
 Vectrus had a return on equity of 18.29% and a net margin of 3.42%.
-As a group, research analysts expect that Vectrus will post 4.9 earnings per share for the current year.
+As a group, equities research analysts predict that Vectrus will post 4.9 EPS for the current fiscal year.

 Vectrus Company Profile